M7-TROJAN/Back-End/Learning/y_MVC/stack.md

 ## Objective
 Given an of N integers array, print the Next Greater Element (NGE) for every element.
-• Please use the appropriate data structure that helps you to minimize the code
+• Please use the appropriate data structure that helps you to minimize the code.
-Input:
+- Input:
 ```
 arr[] = [ 13 , 7, 6 , 12 ]
 ```